 Smarty Jones finished his career 8-1.
 The only loss was the one by a length when longshot Birdstone caught him just before the wire at the Belmont, turning a cheering crowd silent.
 Hampered by bruising of his ankle bones, Smarty never raced again.

-Still, Pennsylvania got its slots at tracks and also at stand-alone casinos.
-Table games followed and now, there’s sports betting and the full suite of online gaming, including online poker.
+Still, Pennsylvania got its slots at tracks and also at stand-alone casinos and PA Online Casinos.
+Table games followed and now, there’s sports betting and the full suite of online gaming, including online poker in Pennsylvania.